-Text analytics tools can quickly mine seemingly limitless piles of text-based content to help users reveal important patterns and, sometimes,
+Text analytics tools can quickly mine seemingly limitless piles of text-based content to help users reveal important

 That’s why many experts think that text analytics tools, which have grown in both functionality and popularity in recent years, hold a great deal of promise for business users.